sharathpend/Millennium_Falcon/README.md

 # Outrunning the Millennium FALCON: Speed Records for FALCON on FPGAs
-Anonymous submission for TCHES 2026
+Anonymous submission for TCHES 2026.

+Scroll below for key figures and IP configurations.

 # Key figures and tables
 <div style="text-align: center;">